Culture and entertainment aren’t dead — they’re just in your browser window. Here’s a stay-home list from our experts!

 The Pandemic: If you want to begin to understand why our country is failing to contend with the pandemic, both morally and materially, you might start with Robert B. Reich’s The System: Who Rigged It, How We Fix It.
 It’s short, direct, accessible — and just might light a fire in your mind.

 Social Justice: There’s never been a better time to read the work of venerable leftist Barbara Ehrenreich, whose collected essays have just been published in a volume titled Had I Known.
 Ever the commonsense radical, Ehrenreich survived the culture wars and is as relevant as ever.

-Dystopian Lit: There’s a never-ending catalogue of post-apocalyptic and dystopian fiction.
+Dystopian Lit: There’s a never-ending catalog of postapocalyptic and dystopian fiction.
 If you’re looking for an allegorized spin on present-day disasters, why not read the best?
-Octavia Butler’s The Parable of the Sower has proven shockingly prescient, and feels like escapism with a purpose.
+Octavia E. Butler’s Parable of the Sower has proven shockingly prescient, and feels like escapism with a purpose.

 Horror: I find the horror genre to be a strange comfort food in our strange times — perhaps it’s a relief to be afraid of something that isn’t real?
 To that end, I’d recommend Shirley Jackson, who’s been enjoying an ongoing renaissance.
 We Have Always Lived in the Castle is a very on-the-nose novel of domestic imprisonment, and a fitting read for life under quarantine.

 Big Fiction: I never decline an opportunity to recommend C.E.
 Morgan’s 2016 novel, The Sport of Kings.
 If you’re looking for an epic, big-picture, spiritually capacious novel while you’re trapped at home — this is it.
 She’s our modern Tolstoy, and if you have a bucket reading list this needs to be on it.